copygirl/WearableBackpacks/README.md

 - Custom backpack size can be set using NBT tag `backpack:{size:[x,y]}`.
 - Custom armor value can be set using NBT tag `backpack:{armor:x}`.
 - Default backpack loot table `wearablebackpacks:backpack/default` can be overridden.
+- Backpack spawn settings can be modified: Edit chance, loot table and color.
+- Custom entities can be [configured to spawn with backpacks](https://twitter.com/koppeh/status/932956969425653761)!

 ## Credits